Alashua Aningmiuq

-Alashua Aningmiuq (1914–1972) was an Inuit graphic artist and a carver in Nunavut, Canada working in the 1950s and 1960s.
+Alashua Aningmiuq (1914–1972) was an Inuk graphic artist and a carver in Nunavut, Canada working in the 1950s and 1960s.

 Biography

 Aningmiuq was born in 1914 in the Northwest Territories (now Nunavut).
 Up until 1962, when the family moved to Cape Dorset, Aningmiuq, her husband Peter, and their sons Jolly, Salomonie, and Kavavau lived a traditional nomadic life.
 After settling in Cape Dorset, Alashua and Peter began working with the West Baffin Eskimo Co-operative as a graphic artist and a carver.
 Alashua's three sons are also carvers.

 Media Used

 Aningmiuq works in both stone carved sculptures and stonecut prints.
 Stonecut is style of printmaking and a process mastered in Cape Dorset.
 To create a stonecut print a drawing is traced onto a smooth, prepared stone and then the negative spaces are cut away, leaving the outline of the drawing.
 Then the raised area is inked with rollers and a fine sheet of paper is pressed into the stonecut copying the carved drawing onto the paper.
 Both her carvings and her prints often depict animals such as polar bears, Arctic birds, and seals.